The 4 MCAT Sections: What to Expect on the MCAT Exam

 A majority of examinees say that CARS is the hardest MCAT section.
 CARS requires precise critical analysis of verbose, lengthy passages that often cover non-medical subjects.

 Most med schools in the US and Canada require you to take the MCAT.
-Certain B/MD, early assurance, and guaranteed acceptance programs allow students to skip the MCAT when applying to medical school, but these are incredibly selective and only open to students with very high grades and high school test scores.
+Certain BS/MD, early assurance, and guaranteed acceptance programs allow students to skip the MCAT when applying to medical school, but these are incredibly selective and only open to students with very high grades and high school test scores.

 You can take the test up to three times in one calendar year and four times across two calendar years, according to the AAMC.
 You cannot take the exam more than seven times in your lifetime.